 How to Sell Shares

-It’s just as easy to sell shares online in the UK as it is to buy them.
-If you an electronic share certificate, you can dispose of your investment online either through an online stock broker.
+It’s just as easy to sell shares online in the UK as it is to buy shares.
+If you have an electronic share dealing certificate, you can dispose of your investment online either through an online stock broker.
 The process is easy and straightforward and how fast you clear the investment depends on the liquidity of your shares.

 How do I Make Money From a Shares Investment?

 So, you’ve successfully purchased shares from a UK broker.
 Now what?
-Well, the overarching aim is to make a long-term profit on your investment.
+Well, the overarching aim is to make a long-term profit on your investment ideas.
 You will be able to achieve this in two ways – capital gains and/or dividends.
 Let’s break down how each revenue stream works.

 Here’s an example of how to calculate your capital gains.

-- You purchase shares in British American Tobacco, which is listed on the London Stock Exchange
+- You buy shares in British American Tobacco, which is listed on the London Stock Exchange

 - When you bought them in 2017, they were priced at £25 per share.